ptitoone/Libasm/README.md

 </p>

 ### Assembly language
-This project aims to get basinc understanding of assembly language in Intel syntax.
+This project aims to get a basic understanding of the assembly language in Intel syntax.
 A few functions had to be written and archived in a library format.
 Then a testing program had to be written in C and compiled with the library.

 ## Usage
-**Note:** This project runs on linux.
+**Note:** This project runs on Linux.

 Build the program using `make all`.
 To include the bonus functions, use `make bonus`.
 Run the `libsam.out` or `libasm_bonus.out` to execute the tester compiled with the assembly library.